lindsaygelle/slice/README.md

 ```

 ### Replace
+Replaces the element at the index with the provided value.
 ```Go
 s := &slice.Slice[int]{1, 2, 3}
 ok := s.Replace(1, 4) // ok will be true, and s will be [1, 4, 3]
 ```

 ### Reverse
+Reverses the order of the slice.
 ```Go
 s := &slice.Slice[int]{1, 2, 3}
 s.Reverse() // s will be [3, 2, 1]
 ```

 ### Set
+Creates a new slice containing opnly unique values.
 ```Go
 s := &slice.Slice[int]{1, 2, 2, 3, 3, 3}
 s.Set() // s will be [1, 2, 3]
 ```

 ### Shuffle
+Randomly shuffles elements in the slice.
 ```Go
 s := &slice.Slice[int]{1, 2, 3, 4, 5}
 s.Shuffle() // s will be a random permutation of [1, 2, 3, 4, 5]
 ```

 ### Slice
+Creates a subset of the values based on the beginning and end index.
 ```Go
 s := &slice.Slice[int]{1, 2, 3, 4, 5}
 s.Slice(1, 3) // s will be [2, 3, 4]
 ```

 ### Swap
+Swaps values at indexes i and j.
 ```Go
 s := &slice.Slice[int]{1, 2, 3}
 s.Swap(0, 2) // s will be [3, 2, 1]